Free Math Resources

 Designing relevant professional learning for elementary teachers during the last quarter of the year is challenging.
 Educators are focused on annual assessment and preparing students for the next grade.
 In that vein, how can we design mathematics professional learning that maximizes educator time and works toward these goals?

-Vertical team reflection and discussions around math vertical coherence achieve this mission.
-The Learning Services team at ORIGO Math have designed a framework to facilitate vertical team conversations that provide a social context to empower teachers to solve problems and initiate change.
+End of year reflection and discussions around math vertical coherence achieve this mission.
+The Learning Services team at ORIGO Math have designed a framework to facilitate end of year conversations that provide a social context to empower teachers to solve problems and initiate change.

 According to Getting Smart, Vertical Coherence is, “the intentional selection of curricula over the span of K-12, each of which is logically-structured, builds on previous learning, and facilitates student mastery of standards in every grade.”
 Optimally, state and local math curriculum identify essential standards that meet this expectation; however, what is covered within the classroom may not meet those expectations for a variety of reasons such as: